sdiehl28/baseball-analytics/README.md

 ## Summary

-Retrosheet has MLB data for each game.
-Lahman has MLB data summed for each year.
+Retrosheet has Major League Baseball data for each game.
+Lahman has Major League Baseball data summed for each year.

-For games in the last 50 years or so, the Lahman data is very close to the Retrosheet data summed per year.
+For games in the last 50 years or so, the Lahman data is very close to Retrosheet data, summed per year.
 Lahman also has some data not available in Retrosheet, such as a player's salary.

 The Lahman data is tidy and has several csv files.
-The data dictionary, which is the field name to field description mapping for each csv file is in http://www.seanlahman.com/files/database/ and is called readme2017.txt
+The data dictionary (the mapping between field name and field description) for each csv file is in http://www.seanlahman.com/files/database/ and is called readme2017.txt

 Retrosheet is not distributed as csv files, but as text files which have play-by-play information.
 This data must be parsed to create csv files.
 The parsing will be done with open source parsers from Dr. T. L. Turocy described below.
-The data dictionary, which maps the field names created by parsers to the field descriptions is somewhat tricky to generate from the parsers.
-A script was written to get this information.
+The data dictionary can be generated from the parsers.

 As of December 2019, Lahman has data through the 2018 season whereas Retrosheet has data through the 2019 season.

 The scripts will allow for data analysis using either Pandas or SQL.
 It is not necessary to use both Pandas and SQL.

-The field names in both datasets will be slightly changed to:
+The field names in both datasets will be changed to:

-* ensure that the same attributes in Lahman and Retrosheet, have the same name
-* ensure that the names are valid identifiers for Pandas columns and Postgres columns, without requiring the use of quotes
-* match as closely as possible to the standard MLB abbreviation.
-See: https://en.wikipedia.org/wiki/Baseball_statistics
-* use lower case snake case names, as is suggested for Python variables
+* lowercase, with words separated by underscores
+* use gdp rather than gdip for ground-into-double-play
+* 2B and 3B will become b_2b and b_3b respectively

+Although Postgres is optional for this analysis, field names which require double quotes in Postgres will be renamed so that double quotes are not required.
+Some fields which must be renamed include: year, last, first, name, rank, start and end.

 The scripts were tested using all data for Lahman and the data from 1955 onward for Retrosheet, although the scripts should work fine for all data.
-The year 1955 was chosen as this is the year that both the National and American League recorded statistics for sacrifice flies, sacrifice bunts, and intentional walks.
+The year 1955 was chosen as this is the first year in which both the National and American League recorded statistics for sacrifice flies, sacrifice bunts, and intentional walks.

+#### Statistics per Role

-A player can take on the role of a batter, fielder, or pitcher.
-For example, the same player could hit a home run as a batter and give up a home run as a pitcher.
+A baseball player may have several roles during the same game, such as batter, fielder, and pitcher.
+Most statistics are unique to the role, but some are not.
+A player can both hit a home run in the role of batter and allow a home run in the role of pitcher.

-A player can take on any of nine fielding roles.
-For example, the same player could record a put-out while in the role of second baseman, and later record a put-out while in the role of first baseman.
+There are nine fielding roles.
+A player can make a put-out in the role of second baseman and later make a put-out in the role of first baseman.